aganders3/napari-4dflow/README.md

 ## Contributing

 Contributions are very welcome.
-Tests can be run with [tox], please ensure the coverage at least stays the same before you submit a pull request.
+Tests can be run with [tox] or `pytest`.

 ## License

-Distributed under the terms of the [MIT] license, "napari-4dflow" is free and open source software
+Distributed under the terms of the [MIT] license, "napari-4dflow" is free and open source software.

 ## Issues